abogdanova/SwarmGE/README.md

     --max_genome_length [INT]

-or by setting the parameter `MAX_GENOME_LENGTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum global genome length.
+or by setting the parameter `MAX_GENOME_LENGTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the desired maximum global genome length.

 *__NOTE__ that setting the parameter* `MAX_GENOME_LENGTH` *or flag* `--max_genome_length` *to 0 is the same as setting no limit to the lengths of genomes, i.e. genomes will be allowed to grow in an un-controlled manner.*